stevenkluge/Covid19-CNN/README.md

 # SARS-CoV-2 X-Ray Classification Project

 This is a deep-learning approach to the image classification of SARS-CoV-2 pneumonia, non-SARS-CoV-2 Pneumonia, or normal findings from patient chest x-rays.
-This project was completed as part of a one semester thesis course at Laurentian University.

 ## Table of Contents